threefoldtech/info_grid/src/documentation/threefold_token/tft_bridges/tft_bridges.md

 BSC, Stellar and Ethereum can be used to sell/buy TFT, while TFChain can be used to deploy Dapps on the [ThreeFold Dashboard](https://dashboard.grid.tf).
 The TFT minting process happens on Stellar Blockchain.

 > Note: You should always start with a small amount the first time you try a bridge.

+## Bridge Details

+When you bridge TFT from Stellar to another chain, the TFT on Stellar is vaulted.
+When you bridge TFT back to Stellar, the TFT on the other chain is burned and the vaulted TFT is released.